What We Do

 The Connecting with Business Program builds relationships between key State Government buyers and local businesses to help small business capitalise on opportunities from the South Australian Industry Participation Policy.

-The government must also ensure at least one business in the state or region is asked to quote for work.
+The Government must also ensure at least one business in the state or region is asked to quote for work for all purchases.
 This ensures businesses employing South Australians are given a ‘fair go’ at winning contracts.
 The only exception is when no such business exists in the State.

 The State Government is a large and complex organisation for business to navigate.
 A sound understanding of how the government works can be a key factor in whether business is successful in quoting or tendering for goods and services or construction works.